Ear, Nose & Throat Care

 We offer the best standard of care available for cancer and other disorders of the head and neck.
 Our specialists use advanced surgical techniques along with the latest radiation and chemotherapy to treat head and neck cancers, and our oncologic and reconstructive surgeons work alongside each other to successfully perform complex reconstructions.

-Our Head and Neck Cancer Program, part of Seattle Cancer Care Alliance, is the Northwest's leader in head and neck cancer care.
+Our Head and Neck Cancer Program, part of Fred Hutchinson Cancer Center, is the Northwest's leader in head and neck cancer care.
 Our expert surgeons and other specialists offer innovative treatments for all types of head and neck cancers, including tongue, laryngeal, nasopharyngeal, oral, sinus, salivary gland, and thyroid, with outstanding results.
 Our multidisciplinary teams work closely with patients to help them recover quickly.

 Sometimes malignant and benign tumors can occur near the skull base, the thin bone that separates the brain from the nose.
 We offer the latest skull base surgery techniques, in which otolaryngologists and neurosurgeons work together to remove tumors through the nostrils rather than through the skull.
 This results in shorter hospital stays, fewer complications and better outcomes for patients.